How to Collaborate with Influencers – and When to Let Them Go

 5. Maybe it’s time to renegotiate rates rather than let the influencer go.

-You can kindly explain that the current rate was agreed to with certain performance expectations.
+You can kindly explain that you both agreed on the current rate with certain performance expectations.
 The influencer may be willing to lower their rates to maintain the collaboration.
 You can try something like this: